NCAR/HPC-Docs/docs/allocations/university-allocations/index.md

 researchers from any eligible institution *regardless of the source of funding* for the planned analysis.
-Researchers are only required to identify the specific NSF NCAR-hosted data sets that are essential to completing their science objectives.
-(Because of this expanded eligibility, Data Analysis projects cannot make use of Derecho.)
+Researchers are only required to identify the specific NSF NCAR-hosted data sets that are essential to completing their science objectives (Because of this expanded eligibility, Data Analysis projects cannot make use of Derecho).

 Data Analysis allocations are made for one year, but may be extended up to two additional years to complete the original project.

-Requests for the CMIP Analysis Platform, unless the work requires use of NSF NCAR’s HPC resource, fall within the scope of a Data Analysis project.
+Requests for access to the CMIP Analysis Platform that do not require HPC compute resources fall within the scope of a Data Analysis project.

 [Submit a Data Analysis Allocation Request here](https://arc.ucar.edu/xras_submit/opportunities).